Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Introduction

 The rest of the paper is organized as follows.
 We start in Section \ref{section:preliminaries} with general preliminaries.
 In addition, we introduce a framework to describe the exact structure of our space and its boundaries.
 We then introduce collections of Hamiltonians that take into account the various types of behaviour exhibited by the processes close to the boundary.
 Next, in Section \ref{section:LDP_for_examples} we proceed by applying our main abstract results to a collection of examples to illustrate the range of applications.
 We treat various one-dimesional models including birth-death processes, processes with births only like the process that models the size of a Galton-Watson tree and of some simple epidemic models.
 We then discuss the failure of well-posedness for a class of birth-death processes.
 We conclude the section with a treatment of a class of multi-dimensional processes in which there is immigration and harvesting for each species.

-We proceed on the question of well-posedness of Hamilton-Jacobi equations on spaces with boundaries in Section \ref{section:framework_HJ_boundary} and to apply these results to the theory of large deviations in Section \ref{section:abstract_LDP}.
+We proceed with the comparison principle for Hamilton-Jacobi equations on spaces with boundaries in Section \ref{section:framework_HJ_boundary} and to apply these results to the theory of large deviations in Section \ref{section:abstract_LDP}.
 We conclude our paper with Section \ref{section:proofs_examples} in which we apply the results of Sections \ref{section:framework_HJ_boundary} and \ref{section:abstract_LDP} to the examples of Section \ref{section:LDP_for_examples}.